 How to represent and promote a stateless nation internationally?
-In their recent case study on Catalonia published in the Journal of Place Branding and Public Diplomacy, Jordi de San Eugenio Vela¹ and Jordi Xifra² take a close look at the nation branding and public diplomacy strategy of the independence-seeking autonomous region of Catalonia (Spain).
+In their recent case study on Catalonia published in the Journal of Place Branding and Public Diplomacy, Jordi de San Eugenio Vela and Jordi Xifra take a close look at the nation branding and public diplomacy strategy of the independence-seeking autonomous region of Catalonia (Spain).

 We invited the authors to share their key research findings and to reflect on how things have changed since.

-- This article analyzes the cultural diplomacy strategy developed by Catalonia and implemented through its pioneering 2010–2015 Foreign Action Plan.
+- The cultural diplomacy strategy developed by Catalonia and implemented through its pioneering 2010–2015 Foreign Action Plan.

 We tried to demonstrate that the cultural diplomacy strategy proposed by Catalonia transcends the traditional concept of diplomacy to formulate a new strategy of projecting its image domestically and internationally.
 The latter is based on value added by universally renowned and appreciated contemporary Catalan creators, who are used to define a solid culture industry.

 Basically, we wanted to show the strategy used by stateless nations to develop their public diplomacy.
 Catalonia as case study was ideal in that it allowed us to demonstrate the existence of important alternatives to traditional diplomacy, in order to project a positive image of places through cultural values.

 Our paper establishes a direct relationship between cultural diplomacy, nation building and nation branding.
 The research demonstrates a need to project a unique image through a brand that, at this time, does not exist (the Catalonia brand).

 The paper also highlights some of the most important cultural values of Catalonia, which make it unique and create a strong positioning for this region.
 Some examples of Catalonia’s cultural values, according to Bargalló (2011) are: